arcus/NALMS_Not_Another_LMS/README.md

 Note: To run the CLI commands here, make sure you're in the main NALMS directory.

-Note that if you want to send notifications and ASIs from a shared email (e.g. the dart email), you can [add that email to your redcap account](https://www.research.chop.edu/announcements/adding-another-email-address-to-your-redcap-profile) to be able to use it.
+Note that if you want to send notifications from a shared email (e.g. the dart email), you can [add that email to your redcap account](https://www.research.chop.edu/announcements/adding-another-email-address-to-your-redcap-profile) to be able to use it.
 This needs to be done for at least one person on the project.

 ### Updating `module_times.txt`